-However, in a landmark study involving 5,000 9 to 11-year-olds from more than 100 primary schools in South Wales, UK, conducted by Cardiff University, the research team discovered that the odds of an above-average Teacher Assessment score were up to twice as high for pupils who ate breakfast compared with those who did not.
-They also found that children who ate a better-quality breakfast achieved the higher academic outcomes.
+However, in a landmark study conducted by Cardiff University involving 5,000 9 to 11-year-olds from more than 100 primary schools in South Wales, UK, the research team discovered that the odds of an above-average Teacher Assessment score were up to twice as high for pupils who ate breakfast compared with those who did not.
+They also found that children who ate a better-quality breakfast achieved higher academic outcomes.

-Social scientists say the research, published in the Public Health Nutrition journal, offers the strongest evidence yet of a meaningful link between dietary behaviors and concrete measures of academic attainment.
+Social scientists say the research, published in the Public Health Nutrition journal, offers the most substantial evidence yet of a meaningful link between dietary behaviors and concrete measures of academic attainment.

-There are two ways for children to get healthy breakfast: either at school, if this option is provided, or at home.
-If your child’s school offers this program, check to see if they are offering a nutritious meal.
+There are two ways for children to get healthy breakfast: either at school if this option is available, or at home.
+If your child’s school offers this program, check to see if they’re providing a nutritious meal.

 - Discourage late night snacking as this can reduce your child’s appetite for a good breakfast in the morning.

 - Try getting everything ready the night before.
-This means having the table set and having the food ready to prepare or ready to eat.
+This means having the table set and the food ready to prepare or to eat.

-- If your family has not been eating breakfast, you might want to start with a smaller version and gradually “kick it up a notch” as you move forward.
+- If your family hasn’t been eating breakfast, you might want to start with a smaller version and gradually “kick it up a notch” as you move forward.

-- See that everybody is dressed and ready for school before you sit down for breakfast.
-If you allow enough time you can have a brief family huddle before you walk out the door so everybody is ready to begin their day on a positive note.
+- See that everyone is dressed and ready for school before you sit down for breakfast.
+If you allow enough time, you can have a brief family huddle before you walk out the door, so everyone is ready to begin their day on a positive note.